Block Factor-width-two Matrices and Their Applications to Semidefinite and Sum-of-squares Optimization: Introduction

-As already pointed out in~\cite{ahmadi2019dsos}, approximating the PSD cone $\mathbb{S}^n_+$ by the cone of factor-width-two matrices $\mathcal{FW}^n_2$ is conservative, and consequently, the restricted problem may be infeasible or the optimal solution of the program with $\mathcal{FW}^n_2$ may be significantly different from that of the original SDP.
+As already pointed out in~\cite{ahmadi2019dsos}, approximating the PSD cone $\mathbb{S}^n_+$ by the cone of factor-width-two matrices $\mathcal{FW}^n_2$ is conservative.
+Consequently, the restricted problem may be infeasible or the optimal solution of the program with $\mathcal{FW}^n_2$ may be significantly different from that of the original SDP.
 There are several approaches to bridge the gap between $\mathcal{FW}^n_2$ and $\mathbb{S}^n_+$, such as the basis pursuit algorithm in~\cite{ahmadi2015sum}.
-As discussed in~\cite[Section 5]{ahmadi2019dsos}, one may employ the notion of factor-width-$k$ matrices (denoted as $\mathcal{FW}^n_k$) that can be decomposed into a sum of PSD matrices of rank at most $k$; however, enforcing this constraint is problematic due to a large number of $k \times k$ PSD constraints, which grows in a combinatorial fashion as $n$ or $k$ increases.
-Therefore, the computational burden may actually increase using factor-width-$k$ matrices compared to the original SDP.
+As discussed in~\cite[Section 5]{ahmadi2019dsos}, one may also employ the notion of factor-width-$k$ matrices (denoted as $\mathcal{FW}^n_k$) that can be decomposed into a sum of PSD matrices of rank at most $k$.
+However, enforcing this constraint is problematic due to a large number of $k \times k$ PSD constraints, which grows in a combinatorial fashion as $n$ or $k$ increases (e.g., when $k =3$, the number of small PSD constraints is already $\mathcal{O}(n^3)$).
+Therefore, the computational burden may actually increase using factor-width-$k$ matrices compared to the original SDP, while also being conservative.
 It is nontrivial to use factor-width-$k$ matrices to approximate SDPs in a practical way.
-We note that a recent paper~\cite{blekherman2020sparse} provided quantification for the approximation quality of the PSD cone using the dual of $\mathcal{FW}^n_k$ for any factor-width $k$.
+We note that the authors in~\cite{blekherman2020sparse} have provided quantification for the approximation quality of the PSD cone using the dual of $\mathcal{FW}^n_k$ for any factor-width $k$.

-In this paper, we take a different approach to enrich the cone of factor-width-two matrices for the approximation of the PSD cone: we take inspiration from SDD matrices and consider their block extensions.
-Our key idea is to partition a matrix into a set of non-intersecting blocks of entries and to enforce SDD constraints on these blocks instead of the individual entries.
-Precisely, the contributions of this paper are